Henry and Mayme Gimbel Family

 The ancestors of Henry Gimbel and Mayme Renas immigrated to California from Hesse, Alsace, and the Azores, starting about 1854.
 The eldest Gimbel brother moved to Philadelphia and his family expanded there.

 This family tree shows the ancestry of Henry Gimbel and Mayme Renas back to immigration to the United States.
 Also followed are their descendants, and the descendants of their immigrant ancestors in America.
 Those that married into the family are included, but their ancestry has usually not been researched.
-There are presently about 1,350 persons past and living persons in this tree.
+There are presently about 1,540 past and living persons in this tree.

 You can begin by exploring the Family Histories and Pictures in the link above